 The exhibition is accompanied by the most comprehensive monograph on the artist.
 It includes detailed entries on the exhibited works, the complete visual chronology of Yi’s solo exhibitions, and a glossary of her most relevant conceptual references, specially conceived with the artist.
 The publication also contains contributions by the art historian Giovanni Aloi, the professor of English and gender studies Rachel Lee, and a conversation between the author and biologist Merlin Sheldrake and Anicka Yi, together with a text by the project’s curators.

 Solo shows by the artist have been organized by many internationally renowned institutions, among which: the Hyundai Commission, Turbine Hall, Tate Modern, London (2021); Solomon R. Guggenheim Museum, New York (2017); Fridericianum, Kassel (2016); Kunsthalle Basel, the MIT List Visual Arts Center, Cambridge (MASS.), and The Kitchen, New York (2015); the Cleveland Museum of Art (2014).
 Yi has also participated in many group shows, including the Venice Biennale (2019); the Whitney Biennial, New York (2017); the Okayama Art Summit, the Gwangju Biennale (2016); the Taipei Biennial (2014); the Lyon Biennale (2013).

-Anicka Yi has won major awards, including The Louis Comfort Tiffany Foundation Award (2011) and Guggenheim Hugo Boss Prize (2016).
-In 2019, the artist realized “Biography Fragrance,” a line of three fragrances in limited edition in collaboration with Barnabé Fillion.
+Anicka Yi has won important prizes, among which The Louis Comfort Tiffany Foundation Award (2011) and the Guggenheim Hugo Boss Prize (2016).